 Spilling its waters from the mountains of the South Island’s Lewis Pass, the Maruia River winds through a heavily forested valley and rural farmland before joining the Buller River near Murchison.
 Ease of access and convenient location combine with a spectacular and remote section of the river to make this trip a real gem.
-Both rafting and inflatable kayak options are available depending on group size and river levels, and for the keen angler, the Rainbow and Brown trout fishing is legendary giving you a great challenge and fun what ever your skill level.
-Don’t forget to bring the sandfly protection.
+We rate this trip as our ideal overnight family camp-out, spending the night camped beside the river with a fire, friends and family for good company.
+Also for the keen angler, the Rainbow and Brown trout fishing is legendary giving you a great challenge and fun what ever your skill level.
+(Don’t forget to bring the sandfly protection!)

 Starts with packing expedition gear and driving to the put-in point.
 After rigging the rafts we‘re soon cruising through the beech forest looking for a good spot to break for a gourmet picnic lunch.
-In the afternoon the river becomes steeper and more confined and we shoot some of the bigger rapids of the trip, finally reaching our campsite with time to set up camp and relax or explore before evening sets in.
+This river is constantly winding and on the move, always entertaining you with something around the next corner.
+In the afternoon the river becomes steeper and more confined and we enjoy some of the bigger rapids of the trip, finally reaching our campsite with time to set up camp get the fire going and relax or explore before evening sets in.
 Don’t forget though if you are out to catch some fish then you and your guide will constantly be on the lookout making sure that you are ready for the known areas where the bigger fish tend to live all year round.

 Click here for gear requirements you need to bring on our wilderness trips.